BitByte-TPC/first-bit/README.md

 ```
 where `Add this-is-you.json` is the small message you are attaching with your commit.

 Congrats!!
-You changes are successfully committed now and you've made a new version out of your changes. :tada: :tada:
+Your changes are successfully committed now and you've made a new version out of your changes. :tada: :tada:

 ---